t-crest/iot-rt/tpip/README.md

             gateway4: 192.168.24.1
             nameservers:
                 addresses: [114.114.114.114,8.8.8.8]
 ```
+Finally, run command `netplan try` to see if there are any errors, then apply the changes by `netplan apply`.
+Sometimes restart is required, so run `systemctl restart system-networkd` after.

 Now the VM should be able to communicate with the board.

 ## For Windows: